Count Formula in Excel

 - Step 3: Close the bracket and hit enter.

-So, totally 7 numerical values are there in the range.
+So, a total of 7 numerical values is there in the range.

 Assume you have a list of values in cells, and below is the list of values from A2 to A10.

 In the above, we have dates, text values, and also numbers.
 From this list of values, we need to count how many numerical values are there in the list.
 Copy this data to excel sheet.

 Apply the COUNT formula in Excel and see what the count is.

-COUNT formula has returned 4 as the result.
+COUNT formula has returned 4 as a result.
 But we have more than 4 numerical values as we look at the list.

 All the grey marked cells are numerical values, and the total of grey marked cells are 6, but the formula has returned only 4.
 Take a look at the A6 & A8 cells values.

-Those two cell values are entered as text, so COUNT formula in Excel cannot count dates that are stored as text values.
+Those two cell values are entered as text, so the COUNT formula in Excel cannot count dates that are stored as text values.

-Take look at this example now.
+Take a look at this example now.
 I have few values from A2 to A10 range and below are those values.

 Let’s apply Excel COUNT to count how many numerical values are there in the list.

 The formula has returned 2 as the answer.
 But we can see more numbers here, so what is the problem.

-There no problem here, because Excel COUNT formula will treat the numerical values with text values as text values only not as numerical values.
+There no problem here because the Excel COUNT formula will treat the numerical values with text values as text values only, not as numerical values.

 In that case, there is only one numerical value without text value, i.e., A5 cell.
 But the formula has returned 2 as the answer instead of 1.

 Now, look at the A7 cell.

-It has the value of zero but formatted, that is why it is showing “-“as the result.
+It has the value of zero but formatted, that is why it is showing “-“as a result.
 So COUNT function treats zero also as the numerical value.